-Problems with this plant are few.
+Problems with Ming Aralia are few.
 It even seems to shrug off pests.
-Keep this tropical plant warm and don't overwater -- and you'll enjoy it for many years.
+Keep this tropical native warm and don't overwater -- and you'll enjoy it for many years.

-If you're looking for a beautiful floor plant, give Ming aralia a try.
+If you're looking for a captivating floor plant, give Ming Aralia a try.
 But be warned, this easy-care house plant just may spoil you for anything else.

 You'll find Ming aralia for sale by its common name, although other types of aralia plants are sometimes labeled with the same name.
 Look for Polyscias fruticosa to be sure you're getting this plant.

-It's well-worth seeking out.
+It's well-worth seeking.
 With good care, this aralia is a long-lived plant and a lush, graceful accent for your home.

 Height: Up to 3 ft (90 cm); can be grown as a bonsai tree.